 In many categories, you have the possibility to upload more than 7 photos or videos.
 However, the customer will only see these additional images if they click on the media in the last slot.

-You should thus make sure that the most important and best images and videos are placed on the first seven slots and that the additional images and videos only show secondary attributes, such as the back of the packaging.
+Therefore, you should make sure that the most important and best images and videos are placed on the first seven slots and that the additional images and videos only show secondary attributes, such as the back of the packaging.

-Of course, your product videos – like your product photos – should be of the highest quality, as the customer directly associates the quality of your videos with the quality of your products.
+Of course, your product videos – like your product photos – should be high quality, as the customer directly associates the quality of your videos with the quality of your products.

 Make sure to hire a professional product photographer with lots of experience in working with Amazon sellers.